Keyboard shortcuts

 • Default value: false

-This option corresponds to the -I or --gitignore command line option and will dim entries that are matched by the active Git ignore rules, including merged .gitignore files, .git/info/exclude, and the configured global Git excludes file.
+This option corresponds to -I or --gitignore and dims entries matched by the active Git ignore rules, including merged .gitignore files, .git/info/exclude, and the configured global Git excludes file.

 fuzzy_time